Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Related Work

-\paragraph{Length Bias in Reward Hacking} A typical example of reward hacking is length bias, where the reward model prefer longer responses irrespective of actual response quality, leading to the verbose output of trained policy.
-A part of existing approaches alleviate length bias through comprehensive reward hacking mitigation strategies, like some incorporate KL regularization terms during policy training \cite{stiennon2020learning,ouyang2022training}.
+\paragraph{Length Bias in Reward Hacking} A typical example of reward hacking is length bias, where the reward model prefers longer responses irrespective of actual response quality, leading the trained policy to generate unnecessarily verbose outputs.
+A part of existing approaches alleviate length bias through comprehensive reward hacking mitigation strategies, like some incorporate KL regularization terms during policy training \cite{NEURIPS2020_1f89885d,ouyang2022training}.
 Additionally, Eisenstein \textit{et.al.} \cite{eisenstein2024helping} point out that reward model ensembles can alleviate reward hacking and WARP \cite{ramé2024warpbenefitsweightaveraged} as well as WARM \cite{ramé2024warmbenefitsweightaveraged} utilize model merging techniques to reduce reward hacking, whereas RRM \cite{liu2025rrm} introduces a data augmentation approach by incorporating a causal framework to alleviate the hacking.
 Apart from these, others specifically target length debiasing, such as length penalty \cite{singhal2023long} directly subtracts the product of length and a certain coefficient from the reward to debias in a simple and intuitive way.
 Shen \textit{et.al.}~\cite{shen2023loose} applying Product-of-Experts to decouple the length and reward.
 Huang \textit{et.al.} \cite{huang2025posthoc} derive the hacked reward by applying linear regression to nearby points in the reward model's inference stage.
+Park \textit{et al.} \cite{park-etal-2024-disentangling} introduce a length regularization term into the DPO objective, and SamPO~\cite{lu-etal-2024-eliminating} address the cumulative length-dependent structure of KL divergence through per-token normalization in DPO.
 Moreover, ODIN \cite{chen2024odin} decoupling the reward model's scoring for length and quality with two-head structure to mitigate length bias.
-These works either do not consider the specific forms of length and reward or directly assume a linear relation between them.
+ALBM~\cite{bu-etal-2025-beyond} further introduces a prompt analyzer that adaptively reweights the reward based on the prompt.
+These works either do not explicitly model the form of length bias or directly assume a linear relation between them.
 Therefore in this paper we continue to focus on length debiasing but moves beyond the simplistic assumption of a linear relation between length and reward bias.
 Instead, we employ a dedicated lightweight model to directly fit this relation, enabling more precise length debiasing based on an accurate understanding of the bias.